Prachi-Agr/Diner-Dash-Workshop/README.md

 A sample submission can be found [here](https://github.com/AISG-Technology-Team/Diner-Dash-Workshop/tree/master/sample_submission).

-### Submission platform and leaderboard
+### Submission platform
-Each of you should have been given a link for submission and viewing of the leaderboard.
-Please keep this link private and do not share it with others.
+Each group should have been given **one** link for submission and viewing of the leaderboard.
+Please keep this link private and do not share it with other groups.
 If you face any difficulty in using the link, please contact [Linxu](mailto:linxu@aisingapore.org).

+### Leaderboard
+Only the algorithm with the highest rewards from each submission would be considered for the leaderboard.
+For example, if a submission has 2 algos randomAgent & PPO with an average reward of 500 and 600 respectively, only PPO, 600 would be considered when comparing with submissions from other teams.
+Subsequent submissions from the same team would replace their previous submission.
+As such, please check to ensure that a higher average reward can be achieved by the subsequent submission.

 ### Question and Answer
 We will be using this repo's [issues](https://github.com/AISG-Technology-Team/Diner-Dash-Workshop/issues) for question and answers.
 Please discuss within your group first and if the query is still unresolved, check if a relevant issue has been raised.
 If none exist, please raise a new issue.
 Feel free to answer other participants' queries as well if you have faced similar issues and found a resolution.